arsa-dev/keycloak-backend/README.md

+# DEPRECATED

+Original package got updated and rewritted in typescript, supporting new versions of keycloak.
+See and download it at https://github.com/BackendStack21/keycloak-backend

 # keycloak-backend
 Keycloak Node.js minimalist connector for backend services integration.
 It aims to serve as base for high performance authorization middlewares.